eProsima/Fast-DDS/doc/design/intra-process.md

 If we rely on the comparison of the GUID to identify endpoints on the same process, those belonging to a secured participant will not be taken into account, as in that case the GUID is recalculated using a hash of the whole participant GUID.

 ### Liveliness
-There may be changes to the liveliness assertion mechanism, as local process endpoints may be automatically asserted without the need of exchanging messages.
-Even better, it may be possible to avoid adding local endpoints to the liveliness managers.
+No changes are necessary for the liveliness assertion mechanism, except that manual_by_topic assertions should directly call `processHeartbeatMsg` on local readers.

 ### Side effects